Humpadilo/sunspire-online/docs/roadmap/Sunspire_Online_Roadmap.md

 Keep it short and clear.
 The detailed process lives in `/docs/roadmap`.

-# 1.8 – First Commit & Push
+# 1.8 – First Commit & Push- Complete

 Once:
 * The folder structure exists